djl/cmd/README.markdown

 **Note:** shrt is pretty much untested and probably full of security holes.

 # Usage
 Upload shrt.php, point your browser to it and follow the instructions.
+See shrts.txt for example usage.